Manipur Diary, Happenings, May '18

 For transgender women in Manipur, Thabal Chongba, a popular folk dance associated with the Yaosang or Holi festival, provides a welcome respite from a stigmatized existence.
 Bonita Pebam reports on a Thabal Chongba event organized by and for transgender women last month in Imphal

 Imphal, April 14, 2018: Nearly 400 transgender women got together in the Singjamei Bazar area of Imphal today to dance their hearts away in a Thabal Chongba event.
 The event started at 8.00 pm and as it progressed, other people also joined in, holding hands in large circles and moving to the rhythmic beating of drums.
-A crowd of many more hundreds from different localities of the city witnessed the celebration (watch video here).
+A crowd of many more hundreds from different localities of the city witnessed the celebration (watch video here - video is best viewed on mobile phone).

 Among the largest events of its kind, it attracted participation by transgender women not just from Imphal but also several other districts of Manipur.
 The event took place in an open ground decorated with hundreds of LED and other lamps.
 Meira Paibis or women’s groups in the Singjamei Bazar area kept watch to make sure no untoward incident took place to disturb the event.